What are the Different Types of LLC? (All You Need to Know)

 Single-Member LLC

-A single-member LLC is a limited liability company with only one owner, making it suitable for solo entrepreneurs [5].
+A single-member LLC is a limited liability company with just one owner, which makes it the natural fit for solo entrepreneurs [5].

 Multi-Member LLC

-A multi-member LLC comprises two or more partners, each with a respective share percentage in the company based on their investment.
+A multi-member LLC has two or more partners, each holding a share of the company based on their investment.
+Profits, losses, and decisions are split among the group.

-Multi-member LLCs offer limited liability protection, tax advantages, and enhanced credibility for their members, helping protect personal and business assets.
+Multi-member LLCs offer limited liability protection, tax advantages, and added credibility — while helping keep personal and business assets separate.

 Member-Managed vs. Manager-Managed LLCs

 Member-managed LLCs are owned and operated by the members of the LLC.
-Understanding the differences between these two management styles can help you determine which is best suited for your business needs.
+Knowing the difference between these two management styles will help you pick the one that actually fits how you plan to run things.

 Member-Managed LLC